 Our son Riley graduated from Granite Bay High School with honors.
 Then, he moved away to the University of San Diego as a “scholar-athlete” majoring in computer science.
 We’re proud of him, and he’s adjusting well.
-He’s smart, funny, and kind.
-How that happened, a bit of a mystery.
+He’s intelligent, funny, and kind.
+How that happened is a bit of a mystery.

-We’re also impressed with how USD is working through the current “situation.”
+We’re also impressed with how USD works through the current “situation.”
 The USD approach is thoughtful and well-communicated.
-I was somewhat unfamiliar with USD although both Annette and I knew some graduates or parents of graduates.
+I was somewhat unfamiliar with USD, although Annette and I knew some graduates or parents of graduates.
 But anyone who knows me knows I never listen or get things I hear mixed up.
 So, I initially was telling people Riley was going to a Jesuit University (which USD isn’t – it’s just Catholic).
 What I did get right is the campus is beautiful.
 Most importantly, at this point, it looks to be a solid fit for our one-and-only.

 Fingers crossed, Riley returns to San Diego on Jan.
-3rd to restart training with the crew team the second semester begining two weeks later.
+3rd to restart training with the crew team for the second semester beginning two weeks later.

 As for the “empty nest” and the “working from home ” challenges – we’ve got it super easy here.
-We both work with colleagues who struggle with young kids at home and in less-than-ideal working spaces.
+We work with colleagues who struggle with young kids at home and in less-than-ideal working spaces.
 We don’t have that.
-What we do have is a touch of sadness of not seeing our boy’s smiling face every day.
+We are saddened at not seeing our boy’s smiling face every day.
 Oh, and the fear of the Amazon delivery when our typically quiet standard poodles erupt in a cacophony of barking.
 Are these problems?

 And if there is one point that the pandemic has driven home, it’s how precious family and friends are.
-That, and how a little bit of kindness can go a long way.
-With that in mind, the Happiest of Holidays to you all this truly bizarre and hopefully unrepeated year.
+That, and a little kindness, can go a long way.
+With that in mind, the Happiest of Holidays to you all this genuinely bizarre and hopefully unrepeated year.